Unified Embodied VLM Reasoning with Robotic Action via Autoregressive Discretized Pre-training: Embodied Reasoning Intelligence Quotient Benchmark

 \paragraph{Task Planning and Execution Monitoring} Intelligent agents must reason over causal structures to achieve complex goals.
 This domain includes \textit{Sub-task Planning} and \textit{Trajectory Analysis}, evaluating whether the agent can decompose high-level instructions into coherent action sequences and recognize task completion through visual state transitions.

 \paragraph{Error Detection and Recovery} Robust operation requires diagnosing and recovering from failures.
-We establish a hierarchy—\textit{Mistake Existence}, \textit{Classification}, and \textit{Recovery}—to measure the agent's ability to recognize errors (e.g., gripper slip), attribute causes, and propose corrective actions without requiring physical execution.
+We establish a hierarchy—\textit{Mistake Existence}, \textit{Classification}, and \textit{Recovery}, which measure the agent's ability to recognize errors, attribute causes, and propose corrective actions without requiring physical execution.

-\paragraph{Human Intent Understanding} Effective collaboration requires reasoning about the goals of other agents.
-We assess this via \textit{Human Intention Comprehension}, where the agent must infer human goals from video context to anticipate cooperative actions, treating collaboration as an embodied reasoning task.